OpenGATE/Gate/docs/defining_a_system_scanner_ct_pet_spect_optical.rst

 Each *level* has to be assigned to a physical volume of the geometry.
 A level volume has to be fully enclosed in the upper level volume.

-The number of levels has to be set and must conform to the specifications listed in table 4.1.
+The number of levels has to be set and must conform to the specifications listed in :numref:`system_tab`.
 The numbering of different sensitive volumes is completely set by the choice of the system and conforms to a specific output format.

 The maximum number of components in each level depends on the output format since it can be limited by the number of bits used for the numbering of the crystals.
-See Users Guide V7.2:Data output for further details.
+See :ref:`data_output-label` for further details.

 Constraints related to the simulation of the DAQ electronics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Several points have to be considered when designing the simulation of the electronics cards.
 First, the whole readout electronic components should be analyzed in order to define its main components.
 This concerns not only the single channel simulation, with effects like thresholder response, but also the crosstalk between different channels including the electronic or the optical crosstalk among components in a same level.
 For a PET scanner, the coincidence between two channels have to be simulated, based on the *single component* simulations.
-In GATE, it is possible to introduce all these signal processing steps through the digitizer modules (see Users Guide V7.2:Digitizer and readout parameters), operating at different levels or depths, as shown in Table 4.2.
+In GATE, it is possible to introduce all these signal processing steps through the digitizer modules (see :ref:`digitizer_and_readout_parameters-label`), operating at different levels or depths, as shown in :numref:`keywords_tab`.
 The depth value is used here to tag a group of similar components operating at a certain level, which could be the scintillator block level (crystal with depth=5, or a group of crystal matrices with depth=1, depth values given in these examples refer to the cylindricalPET system).

 To simulate the electronic processing consistenly with the system used to model the detector, the following procedure should be used:

 * Regroup the detector electronic components in different levels.
-* List the signal processing to be used for rach of the resulting groups (see *adder*, *readout*, *dead time* in Users Guide V7.2:Digitizer and readout parameters),
+* List the signal processing to be used for rach of the resulting groups (see *adder*, *readout*, *dead time* in :ref:`digitizer_and_readout_parameters-label`),
 * Combine the signals coming from different volumes with, for example, the readout module for the signals summation of a volume, or the crosstalk and/or the coincidence between signals and coincidence.

 NOTE : One or several crosstalk processing can be applied to components of different levels, for instance crosstalk between crystals, followed by crosstalk between modules.
 Such processing involves components at the same level.
 For PET scanners, coincidences are validated by testing the number difference in the uppermost level (as defined as depth = 1 in table ).
 This test can reject accidental coincidence between adjacent logic structures.
-When the user builds a geometry, this logic organisation should correspond to the fisrt level of a system to use this coincidence sorting (see Users Guide V7.2:Digitizer and readout parameters).
+When the user builds a geometry, this logic organisation should correspond to the fisrt level of a system to use this coincidence sorting (see :ref:`digitizer_and_readout_parameters-label`).

 How to connect the geometry to a system
 ---------------------------------------